 I’m lucky to be a translator and an interpreter.
 My work is an intellectual exercise that reveals to me the common concepts that underlie the grammar of my three languages (Farsi, French, and English).
 In this post I would like to address some common questions we field “in the trenches” at The Farsi Translation Center, on any given day.
 I hope it answers some of your questions, too!

 Farsi Certification in the United States

-Iranians sometimes experience a bit of culture shock over this.
-In Iran, both the Department of Justice and the Department of Foreign Affairs issue certifications for translators.
+For official translations in Iran, both the Department of Justice and the Department of Foreign Affairs issue certifications for translators.
 However, translators around the world routinely attest to the faithfulness and accuracy of their translations in a statement at the end of each project.
-Some translators, myself included, will go the extra mile and have the statement notarized in the absence of an ATA certification.
+Some translators, myself included, will go the extra mile and have the statement notarized.

 “Hi, nice to meet you, I need this by tomorrow.”